UCB-CyberSecurity-Cohort5/elk-stack-project-hmike-rambo/README.md

 ![Final_Network_Diagram](Images/Network_Diagram_Project_1.PNG)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Elk file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  -(playbooks/Install_Elk.yml)

 This document contains the following details:
 - Description of the Topologu